-How is the software that's installed on your systems built?
+How do your developers build the software that your company sells?
 Do your developers manually build every version on their machines, or do they use a dedicated build system?
 If you don't know, ask your development manager to show you the latest build on the build system.
-If they're not sure, ask one of your senior developers; ideally their answer will be along the lines of "Which build server do you want to see?".
+If they're not sure, ask one of your senior developers; ideally their answer will be something like "Which build server do you want to see?".

 If they can't show you the build system, ask them whether they're using Continuous Integration, or CI, to build the software.
 If they're not, ask them why not; bear in mind there is NO right answer to this question!